open-SDI/sdi_turtlebot3_toy_app_ws/README.md

 Before running our toy application, first run the turtlebot3 application in a virtual or real world, as you did in [prerequisite section](#4-prerequisite).

 There are multiple ways to run applications in ROS2 (e.g., launch, run, etc.).

 Here, we introduce two simple ways to launch our toy application: "*quick start*" and "*debug*".
 Both methods result in the same final state.

+In addition, a manual to run "*User interface nodes*" is seperately proivded.

 ### Quick start